Rdore88/career_atlas_react/README.md

 ## Getting started

-Make sure you have the correct versions of npm for this project
+Make sure you have the correct versions of yarn for this project

 ```
 $ node -v
 v8.7.0
-$ npm -v
+$ yarn -v
 6.0.0
 ```